IAMTRAMEN/STM32-ESP8266-IoT/README.md

-# STM32 + ESP8266 IoT demo using PlatformIO
+# STM32 + ESP8266 IoT using PlatformIO

 ## What is this project?